Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Penalties for a second-degree felony may include a prison term ranging from two to 20 years and a fine of up to $10,000.
-It also may result in the loss of some civil rights such as the right to vote, serve on a jury, and hold public office.
-Defendants are recommended to contact an experienced lawyer to understand which potential penalties they may face in court.
+It also can result in the loss of some civil rights such as the right to vote, serve on a jury, and hold public office.

 Aggravating Factors for These Charges

-Aside from felony assault as defined above, a general assault offense could result in felony charges of the second or third degree.
-Those with a previous assault conviction against a specified family or household members or who commit certain acts in the context of an assault may be subject to third-degree felony charges if they are accused of committing another domestic assault.
+Aside from felony assault as defined above, a general assault offense can result in felony charges of the second or third degree.
+For example, those with a previous assault conviction against a specified family or household members or who commit certain acts in the context of an assault may be subject to third-degree felony charges if they are accused of committing another domestic assault.

 Similarly, an assault against a correctional officer or correctional facility employee who is acting in the scope of a government contract increases the offense level to a third-degree felony.
 This is also the case if the subjects of the alleged assault are security officers or emergency services personnel who are performing services within the scope of their government contracts.
-An Austin assault lawyer could help those facing felony or misdemeanor assault charges, no matter the circumstances.
+An Austin assault attorney can help those facing felony or misdemeanor assault charges, regardless of the circumstances.

 Get Advice from an Austin Assault Attorney